holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/02_cashbox/lesson_plan.md

         - What do you notice for decimal?
         - What do you notice for binary?
 - TIL reviews
-    - Good examples
+    - Show 2-3 good example from previous night's homework
-    - Bad examples
+    - Show 2-3 bad examples
     - Will eventually "spin the wheel", so be prepared
 - Today going to continue to talk about number systems
     - What are number systems you know about?